Opposition Victory Signals New Direction For Georgia

-FLINTOFF: He said he would clear the way for the opposition Georgian Dream Party to form a new government, a move that would install opposition leader Bidzina Ivanishvili as prime minister.
+A day later, the president conceded defeat.
+In a televised address, Saakashvili said he respected the decision of the voters, and that he would clear the way for the opposition Georgian Dream party to form a new government, a move that would install opposition leader Bidzina Ivanishvili as prime minister.

-CORY WELT: There's a lot of polarization.
-There's a lot of anger.
-There's still a danger of a desire for retribution overriding a desire to have sort of a normal, rough-and-tumble democratic politics.
-So we still need to wait and see how that evolves.
+"There's a lot of polarization, there's a lot of anger, [and] there's still a danger of a desire for retribution overriding a desire to have sort of a normal, rough-and-tumble democratic politics," says Cory Welt, an expert on the Caucasus region.
+"We still need to see how that evolves."

-FLINTOFF: That's Cory Welt, an expert on the region at George Washington University, who said before the vote that he feared that disputed election results could trigger a potentially violent standoff between the two sides.
+Welt, of George Washington University, says that before the vote, he feared that disputed election results could trigger a potentially violent standoff between the two sides.
 Things could still get messy in the struggle between the two leaders.

-Under a constitutional change that was recently approved, some of what are now presidential powers will be transferred to the prime minister, but that won't happen until Saakashvili's term is up.
+Under a constitutional change that was approved last year, some of what are now presidential powers will be transferred to the prime minister.
+But that won't happen until Saakashvili's term is up.

-Meanwhile, Welt says he's cautiously optimistic,
+Meanwhile, Welt says he's cautiously optimistic.

-WELT: If this does get channeled into the political system properly, then we're going to be able to see some of the most vibrant debates on policy in the ex-Soviet Union we've been able to see.
+"If this does get channeled into the political system properly, then we're going to be able to see some of the most vibrant debates in the ex-Soviet Union that we've been able to see," he says.